Sri Muktsar Sahib: Sports

 Sri Muktsar Sahib has a stadium called Guru Gobind Singh Stadium, with the facilities for athletics, tennis, basketball, football and kabaddi.
 The stadium is replete with a standard 400m competitive running track.
 The stadium also houses a large indoor sports stadium nearby, though presently it is in a state of neglect.

 Education

 The city's public school system, managed by the Government of Punjab, is administered by Punjab School Education Board, through government schools.
 The city also has a large number of private schools affiliated with Central Board of Secondary Education, Punjab School Education Board and Council for the Indian School Certificate Examinations.

 Sri Muktsar Sahib has a number of colleges for higher education offering degrees in the major streams like arts, commerce, science, law and medical science.
 Notable colleges in Sri Muktsar Sahib include Government College, Guru Nanak College and Bhai Maha Singh College.
 The city also has a Punjab University regional centre.

+Transportation

+Buses

+The intercity buses in Sri Muktsar Sahib are operated by state-run and private bus companies.
+The government bus operators are Punjab Roadways and PRTC, which provide free travel to women residents of Punjab.
+Direct buses are available linking Sri Muktsar Sahib to almost all the major cities of Punjab & adjoining states, including the state capital, Chandigarh and the national capital, New Delhi.

+Rail

+Sri Muktsar Sahib has a railway station but the city is not well-connected within the Indian Railways.
+Direct trains are available to Delhi, Bathinda, Ferozepur, Fazilka, and Rewari, among others.
+Sri Muktsar Sahib acts as a transit point with no trains originating or terminating at the city.

+Air

+The nearest airport to Sri Muktsar Sahib, located at a distance of 41 km, is Bathinda Airport, which is a domestic airport.
+The nearest international airport is Sri Guru Ram Das Ji International Airport, Amritsar, situated 183 km away.